kilpkonn/msc-thesis/main.typ

 Rust has two kinds of algebraic types: _structures_ (also referred as `struct`s) and _enumerations_ (also referred as `enum`s).
 Structures are product types, and enumerations are sum types.
-Each of them come with their own type constructors.
+Each of them comes with their own type constructors.
 Structures have one type constructor that takes arguments for all of its fields.
 Enumerations have one type constructor for each of their variants.